1 Language Models: What and Why

 As interest in neural nets picked up again in the early 2000s, researchers (starting with Bengio et al. (2003)) began to experiment with applying neural nets to the task of building a language model, using the well-known and trusted backpropagation algorithm.
 They found out that not only it was possible, but it worked better than any other language model seen so far—and it solved a key problem faced by statistical language models: not being able to generalize into unseen words.

-Word embeddings will play a key role later in Section 1.4.
-Also, Chapter 05 will focus specifically on text representations and embeddings will be discussed in depth.
+?sec-ch-representing-words-and-documents-as-vectors will focus specifically on text representations and embeddings will be discussed in depth.

 Even though the first model introduced by Bengio et al. (2003) was a relatively simple feedforward, shallow neural net, it proved that this strategy worked, and it set the path forward for many other developments.